 During the years of unpredictable funding, SUNY, in collaboration with the Fund, campuses and partners in the design and construction industry, intensified their advocacy efforts to secure another multi-year capital plan.
 These efforts proved successful.
-The 2017-18 Enacted State Budget provided a level of capital support for the Educational Facilities Capital Program of \$550 million and \$50 million for the Hospital Capital Program.
-Additionally, the 2017-18 Enacted Capital Fiscal Plan indicated that similar levels of capital funding would be provided annually through fiscal year 2021-22.
-As planned, the 2018-19 Enacted Budget also provided \$550 million for the Educational Facilities Capital Program, \$10 million specifically for SUNY Educational Opportunity Centers, an additional \$100 million for the Hospital Capital Program to support new capital projects, as well as \$77.3 million in new Hospital Capital appropriations to reimburse the hospitals for prior year appropriations utilized to maximize hospital disproportionate share revenues.
+The 2017-18 Enacted State Budget provided a base level of capital support for the Educational Facilities Capital Program of \$550 million and \$100 million for the Hospital Capital Program and the 2017-18 Enacted Capital Fiscal Plan indicated that similar levels of capital funding would be provided annually through fiscal year 2021-22.
+For 2018-19, and each year thereafter, the Enacted State Budget has provided the planned level of \$550 million for the Educational Facilities program, and \$100 million for the Hospital Capital program.
+In 2018-19, additional appropriations totaling \$155.8 million were provided for Hospitals and an additional \$10 million was provided for academic facilities.